ropelews/GeNT/README.md

 # GeNT
 GeNT is a FORTRAN program that was originally written by Hugh Nicholas at the Pittsburgh Supercomputing Center.
-Specifically:
+It is provided on this github page for people that still find it of value.
+Here is what the code does:

        This program computes the cross entropy for groups of sequences that have been assigned to groups on the basis of biochemical,